bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/sprint_challenge/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+   There are several different employees that each represent several different territories.
+  This is not a one to many or many to one, but rather a many to many relationship
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+  It depends on how you scale with your current business model.
+How you scale also depends on the level of growth your company has.
+A bigger company who is an established competitor in their industry, who probably not use mongodb and instead opt for SQL for vertical scalability.
+HEre, you just buy a bigger (more expensive) machine and your database will scale that way.
+MongoDB is better suited for agile, startup phase where you can scale horizontally by just getting more machines and distributing information across all of them.
 - What is "NewSQL", and what is it trying to achieve?
+It's trying to give the best of both worlds.
+NewSQL is defined by its maintaing a relational database type while also using horizontal scaling typical of databases that are nonrelational (MongoDB).

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this